-All of our residence halls are conveniently located within easy walking distance of the Fitness Center, Student Union Building, Library, and all academic buildings.
+All of our residential buildings are conveniently located within easy walking distance of the Fitness Center, Student Union Building, Library, and all academic buildings.

-Our residence halls are extremely safe.
+Our dorms are extremely safe.
 Police Officers and Residence Life Staff are on duty and patrol 7 days a week.
 It is still important for students to take common-sense precautions such as locking their doors.

 Who is required to live on campus?

 All undergraduate students enrolled in at least 8 credit hours are required to reside on campus during the fall and spring semesters of the academic year unless they meet specific criteria.
 A committee reviews appeals for special exceptions.

 Do I have to have a meal plan?

-All students who live on campus or in a fraternity house are required to purchase a meal plan.
+All students who live on campus or in a Greek house are required to purchase a meal plan.
 Commuting students (eg: part-time and graduate students) may also purchase a meal plan or put "declining balance" dollars on their ID cards to purchase meals at the Caf and food items at the snack bar.
-For more information and meal plan options, or to request special meal accommodations or exceptions, please see our section on Dining Services.
+For more information and meal plan options, or to request special meal accommodations or exceptions, please contact Dining Services.